AyushmanTripathy/bin/Readme.md

 Here are some of the scripts,

 ### runtests

 Runs multiple testcases for me, dectects filetype and can handle `TLE`s.
 Comes in handy while doing Competative Programming.

+### ytp

+play songs from youtube playlists in the background, without frying my CPU.

 ### docx

 I dont have any app to diplay docx format, so i compile them to HTML using `pandoc` and view them instead.

+### make-image-compilation

+ffmpeg script used for making compilation video from images

 ### emoji